Skip to main content

 Configures the ruleset to call prctl(2) with the PR_SET_NO_NEW_PRIVS command in restrict_self().

-This is ignored if an error was encountered to a Ruleset or RulesetCreated method call while CompatLevel::SoftRequirement was set (with set_compatibility()).
+This prctl(2) call is never ignored, even if an error was encountered on a Ruleset or RulesetCreated method call while CompatLevel::SoftRequirement was set.

 Implementors§